stungeye/Applied-Math-For-Games-1/docs/05-advanced-javascript/01-javascript-functions.md

 ---
-title: Anonymous Functions
+title: Callback Functions
 parent: Advanced JS Techniques
-nav_order: 2
+nav_order: 1
 ---

 <!--prettier-ignore-start-->
-## Javascript Functions
+## Callback Functions
 {: .no_toc }

-Functions are one of the key building blocks of Javascript applications.
-The can be used to modularize your code and can be passed to other function as [callbacks](https://developer.mozilla.org/en-US/docs/Glossary/Callback_function).
+Javascript functions are often passed to other function as [callbacks](https://developer.mozilla.org/en-US/docs/Glossary/Callback_function).

-In this section will look into three topics you'll run into when working with React:

-* Anonymous functions
-* "Arrow" functions
-* Functions as Object Properties
+This section covers callback functions, anonymous functions (also known as closures), and the arrow function syntax.

 ## Table of Contents
 {: .no_toc .text-delta }